moshfeu/y2mp3/README.md

 ##### 2.5.0

-Fix - The app didn't work at all because if changes in Youtube.
+Fix - The app didn't work at all because of changes in Youtube.

 ##### 2.4.1